FRP Competition Questions

 Q: What cannot be done to the reinforcement bars, or what are the limitations on the manipulation of the bars?

-A: The only limitation on manipulation of the bars or grids per the rules is that you are not permitted to prestress the reinforcement.
+A: The only limitation on manipulation of the bars per the rules is that you are not permitted to prestress the reinforcement.

 Q: Can the FRP surface be roughened to increase or decrease the bond strength?